alfalfacow/Colorectal-Cancer-Spatial-Transcriptomics/MSI Annotation/1-Pseudobulking.md

 4. percent.ribo > 40%

 ```
-#Creates a NEW Seurat object as a subset of the original using the subset() function, keeping the features that are NOT part of the exclusion criteria defined above
+#Updates Seurat object as a subset of the original using the subset() function, keeping the features that are NOT part of the exclusion criteria defined above

-SeuratObject_Subset <- subset(
+SeuratObject <- subset(
   SeuratObject, subset = nFeature_Spatial < 7500 & nFeature_Spatial > 200 &
   nCount_Spatial < 50000 & nCount_Spatial > 250 & percent.mt < 15 & percent.ribo < 40)

-#You may plot new violin plots to verify filtering
+#You may plot new violin plots to verify filtering (optional)
 VlnPlot(
-  SeuratObject_subset, features = c("nFeature_Spatial", "nCount_Spatial", "percent.mt", "percent.ribo"),
+  SeuratObject, features = c("nFeature_Spatial", "nCount_Spatial", "percent.mt", "percent.ribo"),
   pt.size = 0.1, ncol = 3) &
   theme(axis.title.x = element_blank(),
         axis.text.x = element_blank(),